 The rear part of the torso is called the back.
 Within each side of the upper back are flat bones called shoulder blades.
 Down through the center of the back, from the neck to the bottom of the torso, is a series of bones called the spine or backbone.
 The small bones that make up the spine are called vertebrae.
 The bottom end of the spine is called the tail bone.
 The kidneys are located on either side of the spine inside the lower section of the back.

 Below the back and on either side of the tailbone are fleshy mounds called buttocks.
 The buttocks provide padding when we sit down.
 There are many English words used to refer to a person's buttocks, but some of them are not very polite.
 Here are some that are not so bad: backside, rear end, butt, posterior, gluteus maximus (the name of the main muscle in the buttocks).

-center of the torso are two bones that slant down to the top center
+top center of the torso are two bones that slant down to the top

 clavicles.
 In the center of your chest is a flat bone called the

-are dark circular patches of skin with a small bump in the center.
+dark circular patches of skin with a small bump in the center.
+This bump,

 nipple.
 Women have similar, but larger bumps, also called

 nipples, at the tips of fleshy mounds called breasts.